 Feeling a bit nostalgic?
 Let's take a look at the Harry Potter movies, in order of subjective preference.

-Harry Potter and the Prisoner of Azkaban (2004): We begin with a contradiction.
-This isn't actually my favourite Harry Potter film.
+Harry Potter and the Prisoner of Azkaban (2004): This isn't actually my favourite Harry Potter film.
 However, I do have to recognise it might well be the best one.
 Why?
 This is a movie which demonstrates big-budget special effects franchises can be about something more.
 Adolescent longing and the feeling of being trapped and misunderstood pervade this story.
 Although a tad too long, this might well be the richest of all Potter movies in terms of themes and characters.
 Gary Oldman's performance as Sirius Black is stellar, and David Thewlis' turn as Professor Lupin is equally touching.
 'Azkaban' might be the most intimate of all the films.

 Harry Potter and the Half-Blood Prince (2009): This might well be the most underrated of all the movies.
 One's first impression upon viewing is usually that 'nothing happens' until the end.
 However, repeated viewings reveal a deep tapestry of emotions and genres, ranging from romantic comedy to murder mystery.
 'Prince' might also be credited with the most significant tonal shift in the series, where Potter and his friends turn definitively into brooding adults amongst surroundings that become increasingly hostile and dark.
 This movie also showcases some of Alan Rickman's best work as Snape.
 Bruno Delbonnel's cinematography is a particular technical standout.
 It's my personal favourite.